lbmerchant93/miwi-frontend/README.md

 # MiWi - Frontend
 #### Midwifery Application Prototype
 This project is designed as a prototype for a midwifery application.
-The project is used by the developer to demonstrate and expand on his knowledge/use of React, TypeScript, GraphQL, Firebase, and Material-UI.
+The project is used by the developer to demonstrate and expand on his knowledge/use of React, TypeScript, GraphQL, Firebase, Material-UI and testing using Cypress.io and Jest/React Testing Library.

 ### Contributors
 - Lucas Merchant - Software Developer: [github profile](https://github.com/lbmerchant93)